GWR 6000 Class 6023 King Edward II

 Great Western Railway (GWR) 6000 Class 6023 King Edward II is a preserved steam locomotive.

 Operational career

 The locomotive was built at the Great Western Railway's Swindon Works, out-shopped in June 1930.
 For most of its working life it was allocated to Newton Abbot and Laira depots, working express passenger trains to and from Devon to London Paddington.
 Withdrawn from Cardiff in June 1962, it was sent to Swindon Works for breaking up.
 However, in light of the installation of a new bridge west of Bristol towards South Wales, it was coupled to its twin, 6024 King Edward I, and towed to the bridge for weight testing purposes.
 With both locomotives now closer to South Wales than Swindon, the decision was made to sell them to Woodham Brothers scrapyard in Barry.
+This decision would later prove to be invaluable, as it would result in both locomotives surviving.

 Preservation

 Whilst King Edward I was saved in 1974, King Edward II remained at the scrapyard due to the rear driving wheels being flame-cut following a derailment at Woodham Brothers.
 However, as part of the 150th anniversary of the Great Western Railway in 1985, the hulk was acquired by Harvey's of Bristol, and was moved to a bay platform at Bristol Temple Meads railway station called the Fish Dock.